-Ultimo aggiornamento a month ago
+Ultimo aggiornamento 2 days ago

 Questo articolo è disponibile anche nelle seguenti lingue:

 A 'cold pull' is a technique that allows you to clean your printer’s nozzle and hotend from any material that may be stuck or burnt inside.
 You can also use it to clean your hotend during your usual maintenance routine.